Personal Information Protection and Electronic Documents Act: Amendment

 On June 18, 2015, the Digital Privacy Act (Senate Bill S-4) became law, amending the PIPEDA to include a business transaction exemption, mandatory breach notification requirements, enhanced powers for the Privacy Commissioner, and various other updates.

 The PIPEDA sets out ground rules for how private sector organizations may collect, use or disclose personal information in the course of commercial activities.
-PIPEDA also applies to federal works, undertaking,s and business in respect of employee personal information.
+PIPEDA also applies to federal works, undertakings, and business in respect of employee personal information.
 The law gives individuals the right to access and request correction of the personal information these organizations may have collected about them.

 In general, PIPEDA applies to organizations' commercial activities in all provinces, except organizations that collect, use or disclose personal information entirely within provinces that have their own privacy laws, which have been declared substantially similar to the federal law.
 In such cases, it is the substantially similar provincial law that will apply instead of PIPEDA, although PIPEDA continues to apply to federal works, undertakings or businesses and to interprovincial or international transfers of personal information.

+Recently, the Office of the Privacy Commissioner of Canada, as well as academics and members of civil society, have claimed that it does not address modern challenges of privacy law sufficiently, calling for reforming PIPEDA in view of AI.
+The Canadian government responded to these calls with a comprehensive reform project currently under Parliamentary discussion.